 “You can push back on lack of disclosure and negotiate,” Haney said.
 “They’re accepting much lower amounts for the same service with their in-network patients.”

 Work it out with your provider BEFORE your bills are sent to collections

 Even if you’re insured and are diligent about staying in-network, medical bills can still become untenable.
 Whether on account of a high deductible or an even higher out-of-pocket maximum, patients both insured and uninsured encounter medical bills they simply can’t afford to pay.

 If you find yourself in this situation, it’s critical to understand that most health care providers turn unpaid debt over to a collection agency, and it’s the agency that in turn reports the debt to the credit bureaus should it remain unpaid.

 The key then is to be proactive about working out an arrangement with your health care provider before the debt is ever sent to a collection agency.
 And make no mistake – most providers are more than happy to work with you, according to Howard Dvorkin, CPA and chairman of Debt.com.

-“The health care providers you owe know very well how crushing medical debt is.
-They want to work with you, but they also need to get paid.”
+“The health care providers you owe know very well how crushing medical debt is,” he said.
+“They want to work with you, but they also need to get paid.”

 If the bill you’re struggling with is from a hospital, you may also have the option to apply for financial aid, according to Thomas Nitzsche, a financial educator with Clearpoint Credit Counseling Solutions, a personal finance counseling firm.

-If all else fails, negotiate with the collection agency
+Negotiate with the collection agency

 Most collection agencies, according to Haney, actually have little interest in reporting debt to the credit bureaus.